 - Flexibility.
 The forms used in vacuum molding can usually be easily changed.

 Vacuum forming is used in many different industries to create products for consumer, institutional, and industrial use.
-Below are some examples of goods that are manufactured using vacuum forming:
+Below are some examples of goods that are manufactured using this technique:

 - Food containers